MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Enemies - Shotzo.md

 The enemy shoots straight to their direction after a few seconds of reload time.
 #### Bounce and Attack
 The enemy bounces a tile above and does a three-way attack.
 Both actions are asynchronous.
+#### Shoot Up
+The enemy shoots three times upwards after a few seconds of reload time.
+#### Shoot Turn
+The enemy shoots and turns to the next direction available.